Him (Buffy the Vampire Slayer): Plot

 R.J. catches up with Dawn after her meeting and asks her out on a date.
-At the Bronze, the gang sit around and talk about Spike's progress at Xander's place as they are shocked to see R.J. dancing with a "slutty-looking" Dawn.
+At the Bronze, the gang sit around and talk about Spike's progress at Xander's place, then are shocked to see R.J. "getting all thrusty with some slut-bag hussy" - Dawn.
 Buffy confronts her sister about her clothes and behavior, but Dawn acts stubborn.
 Unable to get past Buffy to return to the dance floor, Dawn leaves and encounters one of the cheerleader girls in the alley.
 They begin to fight over R.J. and have to be broken up by Buffy.

-After watching Wood lecture R.J. about not doing his own homework, Buffy attempts to lecture R.J. about the way he treats girls but, quickly, she finds herself falling in love with him.
+After watching Wood lecture R.J. about not doing his own homework, Buffy attempts to lecture R.J. about the way he treats girls but, when he pulls on his jacket, she falls in love with him.
 Buffy catches Dawn as she returns home that night and tells her about her meeting with R.J.
-Buffy offers encouragement to her sister by explaining that she has a chance with R.J. and that he really likes her.
+Buffy offers encouragement to her sister by explaining that she has a chance with R.J. and that he really likes her - though she lies, "He might have said that you came on a little strong," to keep him for herself.

 At school the next day, Buffy pulls R.J. out of class and takes him to an empty room.
 While Dawn walks the halls searching for R.J., Buffy adoringly listens to R.J. talk about football and his troubles at school and then starts passionately kissing him just as Dawn peeks into the room.
-Dawn runs outside in tears and into Xander, who is surprised to find Buffy on top of R.J. and promptly takes her home for a much-needed intervention with the others.
-At the Summers house, that night, Buffy and Dawn fight about their love with R.J., while Xander, Willow and Anya try to keep the peace until they can reverse the love spell obviously affecting the sisters; Xander recalling an incident he had with a backfired love spell meant for Cordelia.
+Dawn runs outside in tears and into Xander, who walks into the classroom and is surprised to find Buffy amorously on top of R.J., and he promptly takes her home for a much-needed intervention with the others.
+At the Summers house, that night, Buffy and Dawn fight about their love with R.J., while Xander, Willow and Anya try to keep the peace until they can reverse the love spell obviously affecting the sisters, with Xander recalling an incident he had with a backfired love spell meant for Cordelia.